 Highlighted Research at UP

 In 2019 UP established an ‘emerging researcher’ group which was open to staff and students with a passion for research and wishing to further their knowledge and skills in research and health environments.
 The emerging researcher group came up with the concept of a ‘research café’ where they met other emerging researchers in Phnom Penh to share ideas and network.
-This led to the UP emerging researchers joining the Future Forum policy lab bootcamp and drafting a policy paper which will be published this year.
+This led to the UP emerging researchers joining the Future Forum policy lab bootcamp and drafting a policy paper.
 UP and Future Forum continue to collaborate to further the future of policy and research in Cambodia.
 The emerging researchers are regular presenters at the Konrad-Adenauer-Stiftung forums sharing their ideas with other emerging and experienced researchers/policy makers in Phnom Penh.
 UP also offers a regular three-month publication challenge where academics (new and experienced) are mentored to develop and publish a manuscript.
-UP continues to hold workshops for thesis supervisor professional development focusing on the pedagogy of research supervision; offers workshops and online training for ethics and research; and holds regular workshops on qualitative research including methodologies and methods.
+This has contributed to the publication of 17 journals articles in peer reviewed journals in 2019, to 42 in 2020.
+UP continues to hold workshops for thesis supervisor professional development focusing on the pedagogy of research supervision; offers workshops and online training for ethics and research; and holds regular workshops on qualitative research including methodologies and methods..

 The Cambodian Health and Nutrition Monitoring Study (CAHENMS)